-Sometime later, he drifted into Wyoming and Utah where he made his “living” primarily rustling horses and cattle.
-In the early 1890’s, he joined up with a man named Johnson, and the two stole a bunch of horses in Wyoming, and then drove them to Nebraska to sell.
+Sometime later, he drifted into Wyoming and Utah, where he made his “living,” primarily rustling horses and cattle.
+In the early 1890s, he joined up with a man named Johnson, and the two stole a bunch of horses in Wyoming and then drove them to Nebraska to sell.

-During his three year stint in prison, he met Butch Cassidy and the two were discharged within a week of each other and continued to associate together after their releases.
-Though Maxwell never rode with the Wild Bunch, it is said that he wanted to, but was rejected.
+During his three-year stint in prison, he met Butch Cassidy, and the two were discharged within a week of each other and continued to associate together after their releases.
+Though Maxwell never rode with the Wild Bunch, it is said that he wanted to but was rejected.
 Instead, he formed his own gang and tried to emulate the more famous gang.

 After his release, he went to work as a mine guard during a strike in Carbon County, Utah and did a little prospecting on his own.
-In the fall of 1904, Maxwell found ozokerite, an odoriferous mineral wax in Colton, Utah.
-Maxwell soon formed the Utah Ozokerite Company with his lawyer and the pair hired a superintendent to manage the operations.
+In the fall of 1904, Maxwell found ozokerite, an odoriferous mineral wax, in Colton, Utah.
+Maxwell soon formed the Utah Ozokerite Company with his lawyer, and the pair hired a superintendent to manage the operations.
 The mine soon became the largest known ozokerite mine in the world and did so well that it went public.

-The next summer, on August 23, 1909, Maxwell confronted Deputy Sheriff Edward Black Johnstone in a local saloon in Price, Utah.
+The following summer, on August 23, 1909, Maxwell confronted Deputy Sheriff Edward Black Johnstone in a local saloon in Price, Utah.
 According to the tale, Johnstone had been tasked with stopping Maxwell’s plan to rob a large payroll.
 In the meantime, Maxwell already held a grudge against Johnstone because he had earlier identified him to a local sheriff in Goldfield, Nevada as a “bad man” and ex-convict.

-When his body was being prepared for burial, it showed that his arms were covered in track marks and opium was found concealed in a pocket.
+When his body was being prepared for burial, it showed that his arms were covered in track marks, and opium was found concealed in a pocket.
 “Gunplay” Maxwell was a drug addict.
 He was buried in the pauper’s section of the Salt Lake City Cemetery under the name of William H. Seaman.
 However, his final resting place lies unmarked today.

 The day after he was buried, the Salt Lake City Tribune printed a fitting epitaph: